zencart/square_payments_for_zencart/README.md

 If you are running into difficulty configuring the module in your store, or are getting "unusual" errors during checkout, report your issue on the Zen Cart Support Site at https://www.zen-cart.com/forum.php (create a free account profile in order to post)

 ### Common errors
-- "nonce" failures:  This is typically caused by javascript or jquery conflicts in your checkout pages
+1. "nonce" failures:  This is typically caused by javascript or jQuery conflicts in your checkout pages

-- the fields for credit card numbers are flat with no text box to type into: This typically means you're missing the jscript_square.php file as described earlier in the Installation instructions.
-Or you've got a firewall or browser plugin blocking access to Square's javascript code
+2. If you find the input fields for credit card numbers are flat with no text box to type into, this typically means you're missing the `jscript_square.php` file as described earlier in the Installation Instructions.
+Or you've got a firewall or browser plugin blocking access to Square's javascript code.
+Or you've got a plugin having jQuery conflicts.